XiluvaMabasa/Financial-Risk-Analysis-and-Loan-Default-Prediction/README.md

 # Financial-Risk-Analysis-and-Loan-Default-Prediction

 ### Project Overview
-Financial institutions must assess borrower risk to minimize losses and improve lending decisions.
-Analysis of customer data to identify key drivers of credit risk and build machine learning models to predict the likelihood of loan default.
+This project focuses on building a machine learning model to predict loan default risk using customer financial and credit data.
+The goal is to help financial institutions make data-driven lending decisions, reduce credit losses, and improve risk management.

+In addition, an interactive Power BI dashboard was developed to visualize key risk indicators and borrower behavior patterns.

+### Business problem
+Financial institutions face significant losses when borrowers default on loans.
+The challenge is to:
+- Identify high-risk borrowers early
+- Improve loan approval decisions
+- Reduce financial exposure to defaults
+This project uses historical data to predict whether a borrower is likely to default.

 ### Objectives
-- Analyze patterns in customer financial behavior
-- Identify key factors influencing credit risk
+- Clean and preprocess loan dataset
-- Perform SQL-based analysis to extract business insights
+- Perform exploratory data analysis (EDA)
+- Identify key drivers of loan default
-- Build an evaluate machine learning models to predict default risk
+- Build predictive machine learning models

-### Tools & Technologies
-- Python (Pandas, NumPy, Scikit-learn)
-- SQL (SQLite) for querying and analysis
+- Evaluate model performance
-- Power BI for data visualization
+- Visualize insights using Power BI
-- Machine Learning(Logistic Regression, Random Forest)

 ### Dataset
-- German Credit Risk Dataset
-- Contains customer demographic and financial information such as:
+The dataset contains borrower financial and loan-related attributes such as:
-    - Age
-    - Job
-    - Housing
 - Credit amount
 - Loan duration
-    - Account status
-    - Risk (Good/Bad)
+- Risk status(default/non-default)
+- Customer credit behavior features

  ### Data Cleaning & Preparation
  - Handled missing values in account-related features